goruck/all/README.md

 At some point provisions will be added to automatically restart the application code in the event of a crash.

 In the event the Pi's wifi does not automatically reconnect after it loses the connection, a special script is run by cron.
 The script checks for network connectivity every 5 minutes and if the network is down, the wireless interface is automatically restarted.
-The script and cron entry are shown below.
+The script and cron entry are shown below are are based off of [this](http://alexba.in/blog/2015/01/14/automatically-reconnecting-wifi-on-a-raspberrypi/) technical blog.

 /usr/local/bin/wifi_rebooter.sh:
 ```bash